-Many new college students are undecided on the particular branch of engineering in which they wish to enroll and want to explore different areas.
-The purpose of the engineering studies program is to give new students the opportunity to become better acquainted with the engineering profession and its various disciplines.
+Many new college students are undecided on the particular branch of engineering in which they wish to enroll.
+These students work with a general engineering advisor and are encouraged to enroll in a 1-credit introduction to engineering course to become better acquainted with the engineering profession and its various disciplines.
 Students typically enroll in other general math and science courses that will prepare them for advanced engineering courses and which typically count towards graduation requirements for each of the engineering majors.

 After deciding on a major, students may transfer to whatever discipline in engineering they choose.
 The transfer should be made within the first year of course-work at North Dakota State University.
-In order to transfer to a specific major, a minimum grade point average (GPA) of 2.0 is required, except for computer engineering and electrical engineering, which require a 2.3 GPA.
-Construction engineering requires a 2.5 GPA and mechanical engineering requires a 2.8 GPA.
+In order to transfer to a specific major, a minimum grade point average (GPA) of 2.0 is required, except for computer engineering and electrical engineering, (2.3 GPA), construction engineering, (2.5 GPA), and mechanical engineering (2.7 GPA).
 The engineering programs available at NDSU are listed below.
 Specific fact sheets describing these engineering majors are available from the Office of Admission.

-Engineers are employed in every major industry in every state, in small and large cities, and in rural areas.
+Engineers are employed in every major industry in every state; they work in small and large cities, as well as in rural areas.
 Engineers work in manufacturing, infrastructure engineering for buildings and public facilities, and in scientific research and development services.
 Many engineers work in the construction, transportation, telecommunications and utilities industries.
 Federal, state and local governments are major employers of engineers.
 For example, federal engineering employers include the U.S. Departments of Defense, Transportation, Agriculture, Interior, and Energy as well as the National Aeronautics and Space Administration.
-Most engineers in state and local government agencies work in highway and public works departments.
-Many engineers are self-employed as consultants.
+Many engineers in state and local government agencies work in highway and public works departments.
+Many engineers are also self-employed as consultants.